 The Department of Defense was directed by Congress through Public Law 99-145 to be the government agency responsible for destruction of the chemical weapons stockpile.
 To comply with treaty agreements and congressional mandate, destruction of these weapons was to be completed by 2007.
 An additional five-year extension was exercised allowing the program to meet a 2012 deadline.
+Another extension is approved for a January 2023 deadline.

 The program manager for Assembled Chemical Weapons Alternatives (ACWA) is responsible for the disposal of the chemical weapons stockpile in Colorado and Kentucky, and currently has a treaty compliance deadline of January 2023.